• Home |

 The 100% copper design also means it’s perfect for hunting in "green states" like California.

-If you're looking to take on large game from whitetail to elk, we'd recommend the Barnes VOR-TX LR 6.5 PRC 127 Grain LRX BT.
+If you're looking to take on large game from whitetail to elk, I'd recommend the Barnes VOR-TX LR 6.5 PRC 127 grain LRX BT.
 This ammo has performed extremely well in my Ruger Hawkeye Long-Range Hunter and I always make sure to stock up on it before every hunting season.

 To put it simply, the Barnes LRX has insane terminal performance that puts down big game cleanly every time.
 If you can't find Hornady ELD-X bullets or simply want to try something different, you can't go wrong with a Barnes LRX for long-range hunting shots.